microsoft/accessibility-insights-windows/docs/AddingColorContrastTests.md

 When working with color contrast bugs it can be difficult for various environments to replicate functionality identically.
 There are too many factors at play in how various screens render different elements.
-The only way to reliably replicate behaviors is to capture the actual input used in the algorithm, convert it to a PNG, and add it to the test images.
+The only way to reliably replicate behaviors is to capture the actual input used in the algorithm, convert it to a BMP, and add it to the test images.

 ### Steps